basheer421/MOI/README.md

 </p>

 ## 👨🏻‍💻 About the project
-This project aims to redesign the MOI mobile app to enhance usability, accessibility, and user engagement.
+This project aims to enhance the user experiance of MOI mobile app, accessibility, and user engagement.
 By incorporating Unity integration for a 3D environment, enhanced text-to-speech (TTS) and speech-to-text (STT) interaction, a point system, virtualized app environment, and user feedback integration, the app seeks to provide a more immersive, intuitive, and rewarding experience for all users.

 ## Introduction